New as of 0.11.0, Enhanced in 0.20.0

 combination can be routed to for a given app, and that $IP:$PORT

-combination must be accessible to the proxy, or requests to the app may not resolve.
+combination must be accessible to the service proxy on initial deploy, or the service proxy won't start.

 Apps will default to being associated with the default bridge